St-Niklaas BESS

 Are there benefits of this BESS site for the city and the region?

 A battery connected to the local grid enables the use of more locally generated green energy.
 By storing energy temporarily and releasing it when needed, a battery also helps relieve grid congestion.
 During periods of overload, the batteries can quickly supply large amounts of energy to the surrounding area, adding extra flexibility.
 Finally, a battery increases the reliability of the electricity grid and improves voltage stability—both essential for a robust and sustainable energy supply.
+This electrical stabilisation will become increasingly important as the amount of locally connected solar and wind generation increases further, ensuring the quality of power in the local area is maintained.

 Does this BESS project contribute to the climate policy of the City of Sint-Niklaas?